State-specific Information for Online Programs

 430.613 - Advanced Topics in Remote Sensing

 This course explores the various remote sensing platforms, collection systems, processing methods, and classification approaches to remotely sensed data.
 Course content includes the Electromagnetic Spectrum, Lidar, Interferometric SAR, Sonar, Unmanned Autonomous Vehicles (drone technology), 2D vs. 3D modeling, volumetric analysis, ecological research with remote sensing and applications of technology and datasets in GIS models.
-Offered once in two years.
-Prerequisites: 430.601 Geographic Information Systems, 430.602 Remote Sensing: Earth Observing Systems and Applications.
+Offered once a year.
+Prerequisite: 430.602 Remote Sensing: Systems and Applications.

 430.615 - Big Data Analytics: Tools and Techniques

 The explosion of data collection methods from a vast array of data sources in volumes previously unimaginable has tested the limits of traditional technology, which are not able to scale to the requirements of massive data.
 Big Data is the field of data studies where the data is identified by very large volumes, high velocity in data generation, and data format variety.
 This course explores Big Data technologies while utilizing cloud infrastructures.
 We will discuss the characteristics and architectural challenges surrounding Big Data, and explore geo-visualization techniques of data processed using Big Data Analytics.
 Students will work in a cloud computing environment to build Hadoop clusters, NoSQL databases, and work with other open source technologies to process data stores like Census data, and twitter feeds.
 Offered twice a year.
 Prerequisites: 430.600 Web GIS, 430.606 Programming in GIS.
 Python programming experience is highly recommended.